DataMagician/datamagician.github.io/_pages/about.md

 ## In the beginning...

-I started out work in the mid 90's at a [local dial-up Internet Service Provider][niia] providing technical support, eventually working my way to webmaster.
+I started out work in the mid 90's at a [local dial-up Internet Service Provider][niia] providing technical support, and eventually working my way to webmaster.
 I still laugh about the [prices for internet access and selling Netscape on Floppies][niia2].

-Having 24 hour access to a T-1 in 1995 was an amazing thing (especially in those days).
-I believe this and another ISP job gave me a serious foundation in networking and a deep understanding of networking, routing, and the telephone system
+Having 24 hour access to a T-1 in 1995 was truly an amazing thing (especially in those days).
+I believe this and another ISP job gave me a serious foundation in networking and a deep understanding of networking, routing, and the telephone system.

 ## Moving to Training
 The next step in my career actually turned me from a student in an MCSE series